UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

 ## **Findings**

 We found that the original signal was not reconstructed at the receiver end as expected.
 Further analysis of individual components was thus required.
 The audio jack output was connected to an oscilloscope.
 On sweeping the frequencies given as input to the jack from the phone, over a range of 20-20khz, it was found that the sound was cut off at 14khz.
 In order to test if this filtering was done by the phone or the audio jack, the same test was repeated using different phones to find the same effect at the same frequency.
 Also, it was found that the phone could play 18khz and possibly belong by manual testing using commodity earphones.
 The stereo jack was replaced by a 3.5mm mono jack and the experiment was repeated.
 This jack was found to cut off frequencies below 16khz.
 Additionally, the non linearity model for the microphone at the receiver seemed to hold for the speaker on the attack side as well.
 This hypothesis was tested by connecting a probe from the laptop to the oscilloscope and playing the high frequency signal.
 Components within the audible range were observed.
-This caused frequency components in the audible range that hindered the proper recognition of commands, at the receiver end
+This caused frequency components in the audible range that hindered the proper recognition of commands, at the receiver end.

 ## **Revised Attack**